stm32-periph/stm32f30/Projects/STM32F30x_StdPeriph_Examples/Lib_DEBUG/Lib_DEBUG_Example/readme.txt

    - "stm32f30x_ip_dbg.c"
  - Rebuild all files and load your image into target memory
  - Run the example

+@note Known Limitations
+      This example retargets the C library printf() function to the Hyperterminal (C library I/O redirected).
+      TrueSTUDIO Lite version does not support I/O redirection, and instead have do-nothing stubs compiled into the C runtime library.
+      To use printf() with TrueSTUDIO Professional version, just include the TrueSTUDIO Minimal System calls file "syscalls.c" provided within the toolchain.
+      It contains additional code to support printf() redirection.

  * <h3><center>&copy; COPYRIGHT STMicroelectronics</center></h3>
  */